datahub-project/datahub/datahub-web-react/README.md

 ### Package Organization

-The organization is yet subject to change as the app incubates.
-As of today (2/11/2021), the `src` dir of the app is broken down into the following modules
+The `src` dir of the app is broken down into the following modules

 **conf** - Stores global configuration flags that can be referenced across the app.
 For example, the number of search results shown per page, or the placeholder text in the search bar box.
 It serves as a location where levels for functional configurability should reside.

-**components** - Contains all important components of the app.
+**app** - Contains all important components of the app.
 It has a few sub-modules:

 - `auth`: Components used to render the user authentication experience.
 - `browse`: Shared components used to render the 'browse-by-path' experience.
 The experience is akin to navigating a filesystem hierarchy.